Josh Lowe Player Props: Rays vs. Twins

-On Tuesday, Josh Lowe (.258 slugging percentage in past 10 games, with zero home runs) and the Tampa Bay Rays face the Minnesota Twins, whose starting pitcher will be Louie Varland.
+On Wednesday, Josh Lowe (.242 on-base percentage in past 10 games, 97 points below season-long percentage) and the Tampa Bay Rays play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
 First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-5 with an RBI) against the Red Sox.
+In his last game he had a hitless performance (0-for-5 with an RBI) against the Red Sox.

 Josh Lowe Game Info & Props vs. the Twins